History of Copa Libertadores in Timeline

 1988: Introduction of Goal Difference

-From 1988, Copa Libertadores ties were decided on points, followed by goal difference, with an immediate penalty shootout if level on aggregate.
+From 1988, Copa Libertadores ties were decided on points, followed by goal difference, with an immediate penalty shootout if the tie was level on aggregate.

 In 1989, Atletico Nacional of Medellín, Colombia, won the Copa Libertadores, becoming the first nation with a Pacific coastline to win the tournament.

-In 1990, Barcelona Sporting Club of Ecuador reached the Copa Libertadores final but lost to Olimpia.
+In 1990, Barcelona Sporting Club of Ecuador reached the final but lost to Olimpia.

 1991: Colo-Colo Wins Copa Libertadores

-In 1991, Colo-Colo of Chile won the Copa Libertadores, becoming the second nation with a Pacific coastline to win the tournament.
+In 1991, Colo-Colo of Chile won the Copa Libertadores, marking a significant achievement for a club from a nation with a Pacific coastline.

-In 1992, Peru used the "Liguilla Pre-Libertadores" to decide qualification for the Libertadores, and Argentina used an analogous method only once.
+In 1992, Peru used the "Liguilla Pre-Libertadores" (from 1992 to 1997) to decide qualification for the Copa Libertadores, and Argentina used an analogous method once.

 In 1997, Toyota became the first major sponsor for the Copa Libertadores, signing a ten-year contract with CONMEBOL for naming rights.

-In 1998, Barcelona Sporting Club of Ecuador reached the Copa Libertadores final, but lost to CR Vasco da Gama.
+In 1998, Barcelona Sporting Club, of Ecuador, once again reached the Copa Libertadores final but lost to CR Vasco da Gama.

-In 1998, Mexican teams were first invited to compete in the Copa Libertadores.
+In 1998, Mexican teams were invited to compete in the Copa Libertadores, adding a new dimension to the tournament.

 1998: Vasco da Gama Investment

-In 1998, Vasco da Gama spent $10 million to win the Copa Libertadores.
+In 1998, Vasco da Gama invested $10 million to win the Copa Libertadores.

 In 1999, Palmeiras, managed by Luiz Felipe Scolari, won the Copa Libertadores after bringing in players like Júnior Baiano.

-In 2000, the Copa Libertadores tournament was expanded from 20 to 32 teams.
+In 2000, the Copa Libertadores expanded from 20 to 32 teams, increasing the number of participating clubs.

 2004: Once Caldas Wins Copa Libertadores